kleros/balancer-funds-recovery/README.md

 The idea is to leverage the control over PNK's balances to trick the pool into overestimating the value of PNK over WETH.

 We need to first pull some PNK from the pool, then swap some PNK for the WETH we want to recover.
 Note that:
-- we can use the PNK pulled to make the swap
+- the pulled PNK is used to make the token swaps
 - everything has to happen in the same transaction to prevent front-running

 Only the controller of [PNK](https://etherscan.io/token/0x93ed3fbe21207ec2e8f2d3c3de6e058cb73bc04d) (i.e. [KlerosLiquid](https://etherscan.io/address/0x988b3a538b618c7a603e1c11ab82cd16dbe28069)) can transfer tokens at will.
 However, it can only execute a single arbitrary transaction at a time.
 So we need to temporarily replace PNK's controller.